Kathryn Selby, AM

 Miss Selby created the successful four-year series "Selby & Friends" when she returned to Australia in 1988 with the sponsorship of IBM Australia.
-The aim of the series was to both introduce school children to classical music in a relaxed atmosphere and then repeat those concerts for the general public.
 This series was recreated in 2006 and now tours nationally presenting an annual 5-series subscription season.

 Also in 1988 Ms Selby was officially appointed the first Musician-in-Residence at Macquarie University, Sydney.
 She held this position until 1992 at which time she merged her Residency into the creation of an ensemble in residence at Macquarie University - the popular Macquarie Trio which toured and recorded from 1992 - 2006.

 Miss Selby has been a presenter of her own program on 2MBS-FM in Sydney and a presenter for ABC Classic FM.
 Her former piano trio, TRIOZ, was the first ensemble-in-residence at the prestigious City Recital Hall, Sydney from 2008-2011.
-She teaches privately both advanced piano students and chamber music ensembles and is the co-founder of the Sydney Academy of Chamber Music.
+She teaches privately both advanced piano students and chamber music ensembles at the Sydney Conservatorium of Music.

-Miss Selby has recorded extensively including an all-Gershwin disc for the NAXOS label, a solo piano recital disc for ABC Classics label, a chamber CD with Canberra Wind Soloists and another with artists from the Australian Festival of Music, and with Macquarie Trio Australia, discs of Beethoven and Piazzolla piano trios and the complete piano trios of Schubert, Mendelssohn, Brahms and Dvorak.
+Miss Selby has recorded extensively including an all-Gershwin disc for the NAXOS label, a solo piano recital disc for the ABC Classics label, a chamber CD with Canberra Wind Soloists and another with artists from the Australian Festival of Music, and with Macquarie Trio, a series of discs for the ABC Classics labels of Beethoven and Piazzolla piano trios and the complete piano trios of Schubert, Mendelssohn, Brahms and Dvorak.

 - “From its opening flourish Mozart's Piano Trio No 1 Divertimento in B flat K 254 showed the clarity of Selby's fleet finger work, her marvellous articulation and feel for classical phrasing.” – Martin Duffy, The Age, November 2014